Snowflake-Labs/sfquickstarts/site/sfguides/src/fivetran_vineyard_assistant_chatbot/fivetran_vineyard_assistant_chatbot.md

 > Note: There are no additional packages needed to run the lab.
 So we do not need to use the `packages` import functionality at the top of the code editor.
 >

 The Streamlit application is, of course, Python utilizing packages and services hosted in Snowflake.
 So the very top of the code block imports all packages and references needed to execute the application.
-The `MODELS` and `CHUNK_NUMBER` lists load the drop down lists in the left nave panel of the application and are at the top for easy access in the case you would like to alter the list.
+The `MODELS` and `CHUNK_NUMBER` lists load the drop down lists that appear in the left nav panel of the application and are at the top of the code for easy access in the case you would like to alter the list.
 The models listed are the ones that are available in Snowflake at the time of the creation of this lab.
 This list will probably be updated very soon with different models as they become available.
 So change these as needed based on the [LLMs available](https://docs.snowflake.com/en/user-guide/snowflake-cortex/llm-functions#availability).
-The chunks list numeric values are part of the RAG (retrieval-augmented generation) process.
-This number represents how many items/chunks that will automatically be inserted into the context/prompt that is sent to the LLM so that the LLM can answer questions about your data.
+The chunk list values are a part of the RAG (retrieval-augmented generation) process.
+The chunk number represents how many items/chunks that will automatically be inserted into the context/prompt that is sent to the LLM so that the LLM can answer questions about your data as well as data the LLM was trained.
 You will notice that some prompts may only need a small number of chunks when you only ask about a few items in your data.
-Other, more complex prompts, will require increased chunks.
+Other, more complex prompts, will require more chunks.
 You will know this when you start to see hallucinations or data that you know is in your dataset comes back with "unknowns".
 See the [token limitations](https://docs.snowflake.com/en/user-guide/snowflake-cortex/llm-functions#model-restrictions) to better understand how much data can be sent to these LLMs.
 In the sample prompts at the end of this guide, we will give hints on the number of chunks to use.

-Now we can breakdown the Python functions relatively easy.
+Now we can breakdown the Python functions in the code relatively easy.
 The first (starting from the top) is `build_layout`.
 This function builds the content in the main panel where you type your prompt and the left nav panel where you adjust your application settings such as choosing a different model.
-The order is like HTML where the objects are rendered how they are defined top-to-bottom.
-This function also acquires the `question` from the text input.
+The order is like HTML where the objects are rendered based on how they are defined top-to-bottom.
+This function also acquires the `question` (question being your prompt) from the text input.

 The `build_prompt` function builds much of the "persona" for you as well as builds the RAG or non-RAG prompt depending if you check the box to use your data.
 It is suggested that you try both to see the differences in responses.
-The rest of the prompt structure such as content, task, format, and possibly example are added by you...where truly, those are not completely needed to get results.
-A better prompt structure typically means better results, and each model will render those results based on the model's training.
+The rest of the prompt structure such as content, task, format, and possibly example are added by you...where truly, those are not needed to get results.
+But, a better prompt structure typically means better results, and each model will render those results based on the model's training.
 We give some pretty fun examples in the following sections, but you can see that they do not conform to any single format.

 The `get_model_token_count` function calculates what Snowflake will use to run the prompt against the LLM.
 This calculation helps understand the cost implications of using Cortex.
 See the [Cost Considerations](https://docs.snowflake.com/en/user-guide/snowflake-cortex/llm-functions#cost-considerations) in the docs.
 By default, the lab will generate the token count for the prompt, plus the RAG data is used, as well as the response from the LLM chosen.

 The `calc_times` function performs some additional insight into how fast various Cortex calls take to help benchmark LLM efficiency.

-The `run_prompt` is the controller function that formats the prompt, calls Cortex, and builds the run times for the processes.
+The `run_prompt` is the controller function that formats the prompt, calls Cortex, and handles the timing calls.

 Last, the `main` function, like any other Python application, is the entry point to the entire process, calls all other processes, and displays the results in reverse order so that your most recent prompt results are at the top of the history.

 ## Run the Chatbot
 Duration: 2

-Finally, we get to play with our new wine assistant!
+Ok, you are close to the end.
+Click the Run button in the upper right corner to run the application.

 Let's quickly run through the interface controls.

 ![Fivetran Snowflake 11](assets/snowflake/s_0110.png)

 **Content Area:** The content area (purple box) has two controls.